 He is currently Fellow of American Physical Society (APS) and American Society of mechanical Engineers (ASME); and Associate Fellow of American Institute of Aeronautics and Astronautics (AIAA).
 He is currently an associate editor of the International Journal of Multiphase Flow and an editor for the Theoretical and Computational Fluid Dynamics.
 Bala received the Francois Naftali Frenkiel Award from American Physical Society, Division of Fluid Dynamics (DFD) in 1996 and the Arnold Beckman Award and the University Scholar Award from University of Illinois.
 In 2003, Bala’s student Dr. Prosenjit Bagchi won the coveted Andreas Acrivos Dissertation Award for best Doctoral Thesis from APS-DFD.
 In 2006 he was elected Fellow of the American Physical Society.
 He was the vice-Chair and later the Chair of the Multiphase Flow Technical Committee at ASME and currently member of the division honors and awards committee.
 He is on the executive board of the International Conference on Multiphase Flow.
 He also serves on the Engineering Sciences External Review Panel for the Sandia National Laboratories.

 Membership is available to any faculty with a commitment and capacity to positively contribute to the mission of the Institute.
-Members of the Institute have access to Institute infrastructure, administration, and resources that may include graduate student and research support pending available funds.
+Members of the Institute have access to Institute infrastructure, administration, and resources.
 Members are expected to participate in seminars, program development, and grant applications in collaboration with other members of the Institute.
-Members are engaged in Institute-relevant research as evidenced by proposal development, publications, presentations, supervising graduate students, and teaching in areas related to the Institute’s focus.

 Faculty Advisory Committee